Budget-Friendly Pergola Designs for Any Backyard

 The build, step by step:

-- Mark the footprint.
-Stake out an 8×8-foot square in your yard and clear any rocks, roots, or sod inside it.
+1. Mark the footprint.
+Stake out an 8×8-foot square and clear any rocks, roots, or sod inside it.
 Rake the area level so the posts sit at consistent height.

-- Attach the side beams.
-Use metal post brackets and lag screws to fix three 2×6 beams along each side, sandwiching the posts between them.
+3. Attach the side beams.
+Use post bases and lag screws to fix three 2×6 beams along each side, sandwiching the posts between them.
 Pre-drill every bolt hole to prevent the wood from splitting.

-- Add the rafters.
+4. Add the rafters.
 Cut eight rafters from the 2×4 lumber and notch the ends if you want a clean fit over the beams.
-Space them evenly across the top — roughly 12 inches apart — and secure each with two deck screws driven through the rafter into the beam below.
+Space them evenly — roughly 12 inches apart — and secure each with two deck screws driven through the rafter into the beam below.

-- Add lattice or cross-bracing (optional).
-Tack a lattice panel between the rafters if you want more shade, or add a diagonal cross-brace at each corner for extra stability in wind.
+5. Add lattice or cross-bracing (optional).
+Tack a lattice panel between the rafters for more shade, or add a diagonal cross-brace at each corner for extra stability in wind.

 Three things that matter more than people realize on a first build:

-- Add a diagonal brace at each corner if your yard gets significant wind.
-It’s an extra $20 in lumber and the difference between a pergola that lasts ten years and one that loosens after the first big storm.
+• Add a diagonal brace at each corner if your yard gets significant wind.
+It’s a few dollars in lumber and the difference between a pergola that lasts ten years and one that loosens after the first big storm.

 Upcycled and Salvage Material Ideas